 If you find a legitimate cloud mining operation and you are making profit, you will very likely need to pay taxes on that profit.
 The best way to determine the taxes you owe is to use a crypto tax software.

 The reason there are so many cloud mining scams is because it is very easy for anyone in the world to setup a website.

 Once the website is set up, it can claim that the company has a large mining facility.

 The company can act legit by sending initial payments to its customers.
 But after that it can just keep the already received payments for hash power and then make no further payments.

-Even as recently as September of 2019, cloud mining scams are stealing people’s money.
-The SEC equivalent of the Phillipines just issued a warning to customers of Mining City to get out now and have told promoters of the company that they could go to jail for up to 21 years if they don’t stop immedietely.
+Even as recently as October 2021, cloud mining scams are stealing people’s money.
+The SEC equivalent of the Philippines even issued a warning to customers of Mining City to get out now and have told promoters of the company that they could go to jail for up to 21 years if they don’t stop immediately.

 Cloud mining scams are not a thing of the past.
 They very much so still happen today, so be vigilant or, better yet, just avoid them.

-If you beleive you have found a legitimate clound mining company, you can really make sure by putting it to the test.
+If you believe you have found a legitimate cloud mining company, you can really make sure by putting it through the following test.

 If any of these red flags are present, we recommend proceeding with caution.